 Initially, rich cards were only available for movies and recipes as a new way for website owners to give previews of their content within a search results page.
 Recently, two more 'verticals' have been added for websites based in the United States: online courses and restaurants.

-The changing of the search results for queries like [best Tampa restaurants] and [communication courses]: in relation to rich cards—the results are presented with a new user interface that scrolls across like a carousel or as a vertical triad displaying the courses individually, making it easier to browse.
+The changing of the search results for queries like [best Gambling sites] and [best online casino slot sites]: in relation to rich cards—the results are presented with a new user interface that scrolls across like a carousel or as a vertical triad displaying the courses individually, making it easier to browse.

 By implementing Rich Cards, webmasters have a unique opportunity to bring in users for more engagement with the web page.
 Users are able to quickly scroll through recommended restaurants from trusted websites like Time Out, Eater, Thrillest, Trip Advisor, and more.
 In addition to recommended restaurants, if looking for courses, users can browse through the courses from websites like Learning, EdX, Coursera, LinkedIn, Open University, and even Harvard.